 But the species plant can grow to be anywhere from eight to 20 feet high.
 Flower color for 'Wedgewood Blue' is lavender-blue, and the flowers are contained in thick clusters.
 But other types come in a variety of different colors such as white, burgundy, deep purple, and, of course, the namesake color, "lilac" (light purple).

 Blooming time is late spring.
 The leaves are dark green, but this shrub is grown first and foremost for the fragrance of its flowers and their beauty, not its foliage.
 The smell of their blossoms is one of the most unforgettable aromas of the plant world.

 It is beyond dispute that the outstanding quality of many of these plants is the smell of their flowers.
 However, not all types are equally fragrant; grow Syringa vulgaris when in doubt if the smell is your main interest.
 They are among the most fragrant flowers available to gardeners in cold climates.

 Growing Tips: Planting, Care (Pruning, Etc.)

+The climate is most favorable for growing these flowering shrubs in USDA plant hardiness zones three through seven.
 Grow lilac bushes in full sun.
 They prefer a rich, well-drained, loamy soil with a neutral soil pH, but they will still grow in clay soil (just not as well).
 These wonderful bushes are, unhappily, prone to powdery mildew disease, so provide good air circulation by keeping their branches pruned.